sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 It can happen that you might have already compiled the latest development version on your `develop` branch, but that the branch you want to get from trac is based on a later version of Sage.
 In this case, just checking out the branch on trac as above will result in a lot of recompilation.
 This can be avoided with the following workflow:
 {{{
-~/sage-git$ git checkout develop -b mynewbranch ~/sage-git$ git fetch origin
+~/sage-git$ git checkout develop -b <localname>   # locally create a new branch based on the develop branch ~/sage-git$ git fetch origin                      # get the latest changes from the trac server ~/sage-git$ git merge origin/public/ticket/18653  # merge the new branch from trac into the current branch <localname>
-~/sage-git$ git merge origin/public/ticket/18653 ~/sage-git$ make start
+~/sage-git$ make start
 }}}